-In today’s age, the use of mobile devices to access internet has grown and become quite popular.
+In today’s age, the use of mobile devices to access the internet has grown and become quite popular.
 Almost every internet user desires a mobile version of the website.

 However, most websites are not as optimized as they should be for mobile devices.
 The testers should perform a mobile responsive test on the responsive designs.